pnikitits/NLP/Assignment/nlp_assignment/README.txt

         which enhances the sentence by highlighting the target term.
 This is done by inserting special tokens [unused0] and [unused1] before and after the term.
-        - Cropping the sentence a defined number of characters on each side of the target term, this removes extra information which might not be relevant to the target
+        - Cropping the sentence a defined number of characters on each side of the target term, this removes extra information which might not be relevant to the target.
         - Encoding of the target column: 0,1,2 for negative,neutral,positive respectively.
         - I pass only the encoded target and the precessed sentence to the classifier.